 Many questions have been asked about the existence of formaldehyde in Acetal Copolymer.
-While it is true formaldehyde is present in trace amounts, research proves it is only released at very high temperatures, well above any temperatures found in home food canning.
-Here are the facts.
+While it is true formaldehyde is present in trace amounts, research proves it is only released at very high temperatures.

 Here is my concern:

-Elizabeth L. Andress – Professor and Extension Food Safety Specialist -
+Elizabeth L. Andress, Professor and Extension Food Safety Specialist from

-The University of Georgia - Home Food Preservation Update notes that there may be quality issues due to retained oxygen in headspace, and there is no documentation of seal rate versus seal failures, vacuum levels obtained or maintenance of vacuum during storage.
+The University of Georgia notes that there may be quality issues due to retained oxygen in headspace.

 Comparison of Jarden Metal Lids and Tattler Reusable Canning Lids- Which is Better?

-I appreciate the time, money and effort spent by Jarden Home Brands on testing product safety, their many years of experience and their dedicated customer support team.
+I appreciate the time, money and effort spent by Jarden Home Brands on testing product safety.
+They also have many years of experience and a dedicated customer support team.

 The primary advantage of Tattler lids is that they are reusable.
 They cost more upfront, but should last for many years.
 With standard metal lids out of stock, Tattlers and Harvest Guard may be your only choices for home canning.